 //]]> </script>

-First, Add an anchor with a unique id ( content are ex: sidebar, content, footer etc or hardcode in theme template files ).
+Brief: First, we will add a link with a unique HTML/CSS id attribute ( within content are ex: sidebar, content, footer etc or hardcode in theme template files ) and use jQuery onclick function to send a request to ajaxurl and display the return value using Javascript alert.

 Anchor to be placed: